MDEF’s Signature Event

 Our Mission is to accomplish our vision, that McCall-Donnelly Education Foundation serves as an advocate and catalyst for education excellence.
 We secure and provide funding, and engage and mobilize our existing community assets to enhance learning opportunities for children.

 MDEF, a nonprofit 501(c)3 foundation, was established in 2007 by a committed and concerned group of citizens, who cared about our children, to address the increasing shortfall in public funds available to maintain the margin of excellence essential for our students to succeed and excel in our global society.
-Since its inception in we have donated more than $290,000 to the McCall-Donnelly School District.
+Since its inception we have donated more than $400,000 to the McCall-Donnelly School District and area non-profits.
 As a result of our fundraising efforts, the school district and educational organizations in our area have been able to fund critical programs and materials in our local schools.

 Visit mdef.org for more information.